-My dad once called me a "Jane" of all trades.
-I like to do a little bit of everything, & am definitely a student of process.
-I like to learn about how things are done, made, put together; I want to see the layers underneath.
-I could watch someone fix a car, make pastry, build a table, dig a hole, rip apart a computer - anything, really - and just like a little kid I'd be asking them questions all the time.
+My dad calls me a "Jane" of all trades.
+I do a little bit of everything, & am definitely a student of process.
+I like to learn about how things are done, made, put together; to see the layers underneath.
+I could watch someone fix a car, make pastry, build a table, dig a hole, rip apart a computer - anything, really - and just like a kid I'd be asking them questions all the time.
 What made you decide to use that screwdriver?
 Why does the butter have to be cold?
 Why is oak better than pine?
 What does RAM do?

-On any given day, I could be cooking, drawing, painting, researching, writing, and in general trying to avoid the laundry.
+On any given day I'll be cooking, drawing, painting, researching, writing, and in general trying to avoid the laundry.
 But always exploring, designing, trouble shooting and brainstorming.
 Your basic type B, outside-the-box thinker.

 - A peek into my everyday life on Instagram

-- Holiday Parade: A Christmas Adult Coloring Book - My art is featured on page 23!
+- Holiday Parade: A Christmas Adult Coloring Book - My art is featured on page 23 (Santa Frog)

-Coming in 2016 from Blue Star Publishing: Daydream Odyssey: an adult coloring book
+Coming soon: Daydream Odyssey: an adult coloring book

 Thank you for visiting and please feel free to comment or ask questions.

 Disclaimer: In lieu of pop-up ads or distracting advertising, I participate in a link affiliate program through Amazon and Kit.com.
 Purchases made from links to those sites can help support projects seen here.
 Visiting my social media links below, liking, subscribing, and sharing is also very much appreciated.